-- December 10: The GPU team will provide updates on the Housing Element and related CEQA findings at a Special City Council public meeting. - o GPU Subconsultant present: Veronica Tam and Associates - January 6: The GPU team will present the final 2021-2029 Housing Element and related CEQA findings and seek a recommendation for City Council's adoption at a public hearing before the Planning Commission. - GPU Subconsultant present: None - January 24: The GPU team will present the final 2021-2029 Housing Element and related CEQA findings for adoption at a public hearing before the City Council. - GPU Subconsultant present: ESA
+- January 6: The GPU team will present the final 2021-2029 Housing Element and related CEQA findings and seek a recommendation for City Council's adoption at a public hearing before the Planning Commission. - GPU Subconsultant present: None - January 24: The GPU team will present the final 2021-2029 Housing Element and related CEQA findings for adoption at a public hearing before the City Council. - o GPU Subconsultant present: ESA